brouck/design-analysis-jodatime/README.md

 ## How to generate data:

-You can set to true wich script you want to generate:
+You can set to true which script you want to run:

 ```java
 	private static boolean EXECUTE_EXTRACT_GRAPH_DATA = false;